Does vulvodynia last forever? Tyra Banks: me, myself, and my vagina

 The time when my tampon fell out: a sign of things to come

-Years after watching Tyra Banks talk about the vulva and the vagina, I took a trip with my cousins to Edmonton to visit my grandmother.
+Years after watching Tyra Banks talk about sex, the vulva, and the vagina, I took a trip with my cousins to Edmonton to visit my grandmother.
 I was nineteen years old at the time.
 We had all decided to bring our swimsuits so that we could go into the wave pool at West Edmonton Mall.
 But then my period arrived.

-“Fuck,” I remember saying to myself.
+“Fuck my period,” I remember saying to myself.

 Panicked, I went to Edmonton anyways and decided to bring some tampons.
 After struggling quite a bit in the hotel bathroom, I managed to insert the tampon into my vagina.
-At least I thought I did.
+At least, I thought I did.

 In the wave pool, I was fine.
 I was splashing about with my cousins, laughing even, and having a good time.
 It was my cousin’s idea to try out one of the red slides.
 When it was my turn to go down the slide, I enjoyed every moment until the very last second.
 The inertia of the water was so fast that suddenly, the half-inserted tampon slid right out of me.
 I coughed up some chlorine, as some of it had gone up to my nose.
 My sister and cousins were applauding and had no idea that I had a bloody tampon grappled in my hand under the water.
 I quickly grabbed the side of the pool and looked at my sister.